hkage/django-face-off/README.md

 django-face-off
 ===============

-Django application to provide a user switch for admin users without exposing passwords.
+A Django application to provide a user switch for admin users without exposing the actual users passwords.

 Features
 --
 * Admin form to activate the user switch

+Supports
+--
+* Django >= 1.4

 Installation
 --